quanterall/HaskellMaterials/basics/01-values-and-functions.md

 We can apply this to any function, even functions with more than two arguments.
 It's important to recognize that it's not always a great idea to use this feature and each case should be examined on an individual basis in terms of whether or not it makes the code more or less easy to understand.

+### Exercises (Functions)

+1. Define a function that returns whether or not an `Int` is zero.

+2. Define a function that returns whether or not a `Float` is greater than zero.

+3. Define a function that adds 1/10th of a Double to itself.

+4. Define a function that takes 2 `Float`s `x` & `y` and returns the area of the rectangle they make up.

 ## Partial application